by Bethany Hagen

 There were a few reveals near the end that I really didn’t see coming, even though the clues were there.
 The book turned out to be a bit deeper than it seems upon first glance.
 There were also a few things left unexplained that really niggled at me.
 I’m not saying that’s a fault on the author’s part, because in this type of series, having a few lingering questions makes sense.
 I can only hope they’re revealed in the sequel.

 Overall, I’m glad I read this book.
 I picked it up without any knowledge of it whatsoever at a bargain store months ago, and almost let its low rating on Goodreads keep me from reading it.
 Instead of disliking it like I was worried I would, I’m looking forward to see what the sequel holds.
 It has a good chance of having a lot less of the things that I disliked the most about this book.
-I think fans of romance and dystopian worlds, especially those who also like books set in the Victorian era, or other similar-ish eras of that time.
+I think fans of romance and dystopian worlds, especially those who also like books set in the Victorian era, or other similar-ish eras of that time, should give this book a try.

 If you’ve read this book, or read it in the future, feel free to let me know what you think!